Introduction

 For a full list of supported HSMs see the product sheet here.

-It is expected that the HSM PKCS#11 module is installed and configured to connect to the HSM on the server where the vSEC:CMS is installed.
-Depending on whether you are running the 32-bit or 64-bit version of vSEC:CMS, it will be required to have the correct version (32-bit or 64-bit) of the HSM PKCS#11 module. vSEC:CMS will search in the system path for the PKCS#11 module.
+It is expected that the HSM PKCS#11 module, typically a DLL, is installed and configured to connect to the HSM on the server where the vSEC:CMS is installed.
+Depending on whether you are running the 32-bit or 64-bit version of vSEC:CMS, it will be required to have the correct version (32-bit or 64-bit) of the HSM PKCS#11 module.
+See the section Retrieve PKCS#11 DLL below to see how vSEC:CMS will search to find the PKCS#11 module for the HSM that you are attempting to connect to.

 It will be required that a fully licensed version of vSEC:CMS is running in order to set up and use a HSM.